Toast Payroll: Assign or Change Employee Jobs or Locations

 3. Add a Reason at the top.
 Position Update works well here.

 4. Update the Job field in the middle of the page and select Submit towards the bottom.
-If the employee's pay should change as well, visit Toast Payroll: Make a Pay Change.

 Back to top

-Toast Payroll: Remove a Job From an Employee's Profile
+Remove a Job From an Employee's Profile

 1. Navigate to the employee's profile and select the Jobs tab from the Employment page.

-2. Select the trashcan icon for the job (role) you'd like to remove from this employee.
-Select Delete in the pop-up.
+2. Select the trashcan icon for the job you'd like to remove from this employee, then select Delete in the pop-up.
+If the job you would like to remove is the one tied to the primary position (the first job listed), you must edit the position first:

 2. Select Edit on the following page.